mcilloni/fork/README.md

 # Building

-Libfork needs transmod from libctrans to compile, and it's generally developed in sync with it.
+Libfork needs transmod from fork to compile, and it's generally developed in sync with it.
-Use a current build of libctrans to build libfork, or otherwise get it from an official build (see libctrans releases for more informations).
+Use a current build of fork to build libfork, or otherwise get it from an official build (see fork releases for more informations).